mcandre/lftp-pocket-reference/command_line_basics.md

 README.md
 ```

+In a local Windows Command Prompt, the `dir` command is typically used instead of `ls`.

 ### Create directory

 In command line descriptions, `text` usually indicates text that should be literally typed as shown; hard brackets (`[ ... ]`) indicate an optional value; and angle brackets (`< ... >`) indicate a placeholder than should be chosen by the user, without actually typing any angle brackets.